-How does today’s runaway inflation — which represents the single-largest decrease in real buying power since the early 1980s, with consumer goods retailing for almost 10 percent more than they were at this point last year — impact the hiring outlook for manufacturing and logistics employers?
+How does today’s runaway inflation — which represents the single-largest decrease in real buying power since the early 1980s, with consumer goods retailing for eight percent more than they were at this point last year — impact the hiring outlook for manufacturing and logistics employers?

 From the latest trends in the job market to emerging salary pressure, here’s what you need to know.

 The underlying drivers of inflation — and the resulting price increases — are notoriously difficult to untangle.
 What’s clear at the moment, though, is that ongoing supply chain disruption, climbing energy prices, unforseen demand spikes and geopolitical instability have been among the contributing forces.